michael-collins/3d-modeling-rendering-animation-sp18--oer/_exercises/maya-rigging/maya-rigging.md

 ### <a name="level-1"></a>Level 1:

-1. Watch the level 1 rigging tutorials from Digital Tutors.
+1. Watch the level 1 rigging tutorials.
 2. Download the base Maya [rigging project folder](https://drive.google.com/file/d/0BzXX6rmROMNWOEFkZ2hjZnJORU0/view?usp=sharing).
 3. Rename the downloaded project folder to: **_{{ page.submission-id }}-L1_**
 4. Set your project to the downloaded folder.